 About the speaker

-Professor Nathalie Seddon is Professor of Biodiversity and NERC Knowledge Exchange Fellow in the Department of Zoology, University of Oxford.
-Professor Seddon read for her BSc (Hons) Zoology and later completed her PhD at the University of Cambridge, where she held a Junior Research Fellowship at Newnham College.
-She became a Royal Society University Research Fellow at the University of Oxford in 2005 and a University Lecturer in 2009.
-She was made Professor of Biodiversity in 2015 and is also a Tutorial Fellow at Wadham College.
-In 2017 she was awarded an NERC Knowledge Exchange Fellowship, which enables her to work at the science-policy interface, particularly focusing on climate change.
-Professor Seddon’s main research interests are the cause sand consequences of biodiversity loss and climate change.
+Professor Seddon read for her BA (Hons) Zoology and later completed her PhD at the University of Cambridge where she went on to hold a Junior Research Fellowship at Newnham College.
+She became a Royal Society University Research Fellow at the University of Oxford in 2005 working as an ecologist in tropical forest.
+In 2015 she was made Professor of Biodiversity, and in 2017 was awarded an NERC Knowledge Exchange Fellowship, which enables her to work at the science-policy interface, particularly focussing on climate change.
+Professor Seddon’s main research interests are the causes and consequences of biodiversity loss and climate change and how we might bring nature central to decision making in business and in government.

 Contact firstname.lastname@example.org for any queries.